kernelshreyak/ai-rpg-text/README.md

 # AI RPG Text Adventure

 This project is a text-based RPG adventure game driven by an AI Dungeon Master (DM).
-The DM generates a solo RPG adventure based on Dungeons & Dragons (DnD) 5e rules, but with simplified mechanics.
+The DM generates a solo RPG adventure inspired from Dungeons & Dragons (DnD) rules, but with simplified mechanics.
 The player interacts with the game by typing commands, and the AI responds by advancing the story.

 ## Features

 - AI-driven Dungeon Master to generate and control the game world.
 Uses the latest gpt-4o-mini for fast response
 - Conversational Memory support to maintain conversation context throughout the game session.
-- Simplified DnD 5e mechanics for ease of play.
+- Simplified DnD mechanics for ease of play.
 - Easy to use Web UI created using Streamlit
 - Modify initial inventory, starting scenarios etc using prompts
 - Configureable prompt templates to modify pre-defined game mechanics using text
+- Save to and load game session using JSON

 ## Planned features
- - Save and Load a game
+ - Better object-oriented control of game mechanics
  - Support for other LLMs

 ## Installation